 Dorin.Comaniciu at siemens.com

 Dorin Comaniciu is Vice President at Siemens Healthcare, having global responsibility for Medical Imaging Technologies.
 His team specializes in using large collections of data to build Artificial Agents for healthcare.
 His scientific contributions to medical imaging and machine intelligence translated into multiple clinical products focused on improving the quality of care, specifically in the fields of diagnostic imaging, image-guided therapy, and personalized medicine.

 A Top Innovator of Siemens, Dr. Comaniciu is a Fellow of the IEEE, the Medical Image Computing and Computer Assisted Intervention Society, and the American Institute for Medical and Biological Engineering.

 The 3D Transesophageal Echo application for heart valve assessment researched by his team was named a top high-technology product by the 2015 R&D 100 Awards, while the Computed Tomography application for rib and spine assessment received the same honor in 2014.
 Furthermore, the innovations on automated 3D analysis of left ventricle and quantification of 3D color flow Doppler were nominated for the 2011 Young Investigator's Award of the American College of Cardiology and American Society of Echocardiography.
 Additionally, the aortic valve implantation technology received the 2010 Innovation Award of the European Association for Cardio-Thoracic Surgery.

 Comaniciu has been featured in the book Innovative Minds and has given multiple keynote talks.
-A Distinguished Alumnus of Rutgers University's School of Engineering, he received the 2004 Siemens Inventor of the Year Award, 2010 IEEE Longuet-Higgins Prize for 'fundamental contributions to computer vision', 2011 Inventor of the Year Award of the New Jersey Inventors Hall of Fame for 'robust methods in computer vision and medical imaging', and the 2011, 2013, and 2015 Thomas Alva Edison Award for patents on 3D heart modeling, anatomical object detection and personalized valve therapy.
-He served as the scientific director of Health-e-Child, a project granted the 2008 Europe's Information Society Grand Prize.
+A Distinguished Alumnus of Rutgers University's School of Engineering, he received the 2004 Siemens Inventor of the Year Award, 2010 IEEE Longuet-Higgins Prize for 'fundamental contributions to computer vision', and the 2011, 2013, and 2015 Thomas Alva Edison Award for patents on 3D heart modeling, anatomical object detection and personalized valve therapy.
+He served as the scientific director of the European project Health-e-Child, which was granted the 2008 Europe's Information Society Grand Prize.

 A graduate of the Advanced Management Program at the University of Pennsylvania's Wharton School, Comaniciu received a doctorate in electrical and computer engineering from Rutgers University and a doctorate in electronics and telecommunications from Polytechnic University of Bucharest.